 Once Salomon accepted that its credibility depended on adopting the market’s de facto standard design, it re-fired the engines of innovation, a process that eventually led to Custom Fit.
 Originally just a heat-deformable panel on either side of the forefoot, Custom Fit evolved to encompass every aspect of the boot but the sole and spine.
 The process of molding the entire boot to the customer was slick, efficient and man, did it sell boots.
 At one time in our recent history, Salomon had the top 7 selling boots in the U.S. That’s ridiculous, and unsustainable.
 The next year, it only had the top five.

 No one gets to own the world forever, but if Tecnica or Head or Nordica wants to be number one they’ll have to wrest the crown from Salomon as it isn’t about to surrender it voluntarily.
-For 2019, the narrow-lasted X-Max collection has been retired in favor of S/Max, with a familiar last but very new shell and cuff.
+Last year, the narrow-lasted X-Max collection was retired in favor of S/Max, with a familiar last but very new shell and cuff.
 The new shells are super lightweight and so close fitting they feel like they’ve been painted on.
 The flagship S/Max Carbon is eerily lightweight yet digs trenches and rebounds like it was made of equal parts titanium and TNT.

 The S/Max isn’t just a tweaked X-Max.
 It’s different.
-(The S/Race (92mm last) is new, too, but let’s stay on point.)
+(The S/Race (92mm last) was also new last year, but let’s stay on point.)
 The mono-injected frame delivers the snow feel of the best race boots, and the closeness of the light shell makes it feel even less like a foreign object and more like a second skin.
-The new Velcro strap may not appeal to all mankind, but it’s hard to quibble with Custom Shell HD, the latest – and fastest, at 10 minutes – total customization method on the market.

 Not all brands – or veteran bootfitters – are fans of heat-molding shells.
 (BTW, everybody’s liners are heat-moldable, without exception.)
 Yet it’s hard for this observer and practitioner to see how the conscientious application of this technology is anything but beneficial.
 It won’t solve all boot-fit and/or stance problems, nor will it solve world hunger, but it sure solves any routine fit issues.

 Salomon isn’t a core backcountry boot brand like Scarpa or Black Diamond so it has no inherent cachet with the BC crowd, but Salomon doesn’t enter a category to be average and does the necessary research to break fast from the gate.
-It was only a few seasons ago that Salomon got serious about backcountry with MTN Lab; the 2019 S/Lab MTN begins with same 98mm last, but the new shell sports the next generation of customization, Custom Shell HD.
-(Grilamid, the material of choice in the BC market, isn’t amenable to modification.)
-If your idea of fun is to run up the side of the mountain, God bless you and wear a pair of S/Lab X-Alp, which weigh less than a pack of Twinkies.
+It was only a few seasons ago that Salomon got serious about backcountry with MTN Lab; now its S/Lab X-Alp and S/Lab MTN models are industry benchmarks.

-The credibility of Salomon’s BC boot offering is only going to increase with the advent of the S/Lab Shift MNC binding.
-You don’t have to choose between mounting your favorite pair of skis with a touring (Dynafit-compatible) binding or an Alpine binding; the Shift can be swiftly reconfigured to accept either style of standardized sole.
+Salomon’s bona fides as a BC boot supplier were boosted last year by the advent of the S/Lab Shift MNC binding.
+The Shift can be swiftly reconfigured to accept either Alpine or Alpine Touring norm soles.
 Yes, they weigh more than a basic pin binding, but if your skiing life is a little bit backcountry and little bit rock the resort, the Shift is the binding you’ve been pining to pin uphill with.

 Tecnica took a different tack.
 It assembled the cognoscenti, but instead of displaying an array of half-baked possibilities, its marketing team displayed only curiosity: what should the next performance boot look like?
 What features should it have?
 How can we make it easier for bootfitters to modify it?

-The result was the Mach series, boots made for high performance recreational skiing and the technicians who fit them.
-If there’s one feature that defines the new Tecnica – little remains of the line of 4 years ago – it’s Custom Adaptive Shape (C.A.S.), the primordial link between ski, shell, liner and skier that determines the success of any ski experience.
+The result was the Mach1 series, boots made for high performance recreational skiing and the technicians who fit them.
+If there’s one feature that defines the new Tecnica, it’s Custom Adaptive Shape (C.A.S.), the primordial link between ski, shell, liner and skier that determines the success of any ski experience.
 C.A.S. isn’t just an anatomical shape, but a fit methodology and a means of modifying the liner and/or shell without impinging on its structural integrity.

-In a market besotted by heat molding, Tecnica sticks to its own customization methods for a very simple, yet compelling reason: their boots ski brilliantly just as they are.
+In a market besotted by heat molding, Tecnica has by and large stuck to its own customization methods for a very simple, yet compelling reason: their boots ski brilliantly just as they are.
 The fit process may not involve an oven, but the results are hard to ignore: the Mach 1 and Cochise are undeniably among the best boots in their respective categories.